trungkien2543/fcj-workshopz/content/1-Worklog/_index.md

 pre = " <b> 1. </b> "
 +++

-Typically, and as a standard, a worklog is carried out over about 3 months (throughout the internship period) with weekly contents as follows:
+The content of the tasks carried out in each week is as follows:

 **Week 1:** [Getting familiar with AWS and basic AWS services](1.1-week1/)